STAR-ZERO/XFunnyEditor/README.md

 ## Known Issues

-To the strange behavior when used in conjunction with XVim
+* To the strange behavior when used in conjunction with XVim
+* Crash By using the XFunnyEditor setting screen in the except source code editor

 ## License